 The merchandise planner at corporate headquarters didn’t account for a local buying pattern that results in out of stocks or poor use of shelf-space.

 Take action: Gathering feedback from your partners – store managers, employees, and vendors – is crucial to maintaining your planogram.
 Have employees report exceptions in real time using their mobile device.
 Scan barcodes and use a QR reader to gather as much product information as you can.
 Immediately notify vendors of out-of-stocks.

 The number of shelves and peg hooks has been miscalculated.
 Shelves should have been cleaned and there are some broken fixtures.
 Employees are not performing daily recovery to maintain the display’s appearance.

 Take action: Before implementing the planogram, have store managers verify the setup by taking photos or video.
 Schedule a store audit when a new product rolls out to ensure that shelves are neat and all fixtures are in working condition.
 Implementing and verifying a planogram are team efforts.
 Make sure you have the capability to track employee tasks.

 3. Store personnel are making errors placing product

 Mistakes happen.
-Busy store personnel fill an empty space with a product not specified in the planogram.
+Busy store personnel fills an empty space with a product not specified in the planogram.
 The consumer looking for the right product may think it’s out of stock even if it’s not.
 Additionally, shelf tags aren’t printed clearly and the wrong price is listed.